Design Education Matters... A lot.

 Two things that I am really jump-up-and-down excited about: Design.
 And Education.

-I love design (and by extension, the creative arts) because it gives us ways to outwardly express unique ideas and perspectives that would otherwise stay trapped between the folds of gray matter of our brains.
+I love design because it gives us ways to outwardly express unique ideas and perspectives that would otherwise stay trapped between the folds of gray matter of our brains.
 Education is a never ending source of inspiration because it provides tools to think critically about the world and lets us share our unique perspectives with others in hopes that they might learn something new.
 I also have an unwavering commitment to diversity that cannot be untangled from both my love of the arts and my excitement for education.

 But when I stop jumping up and down, land in reality, and take a longer, harder look at eduction, the arts, and diversity, this is what I see:

 Students of all shapes and sizes feel so pressured to find "the right" answer, or take the "right" path, and teachers feel so pressured to meet the "right" requirements, that the open exploration of truly diverse, creative, or unique ideas is not even a remote possibility.
 Arts programs are misunderstood, overlooked, and desperately underfunded in education systems that are clamoring to equip the best and brightest with an increasingly science-and-math-focused experience.
-Oftentimes students are so overwhelmed by the professional and societal pressure of going to the right school, doing the right things, taking the right classes so they can find the right job (preferably in tech, because, apparently, that is the right place to be) that they are mentally and emotionally incapable of looking to their own unique experience, identifying meaningful problems, and taking action towards relevant (rather than right) solutions.
-Despite this, we are somehow surprised that our engineering and technology organizations lack creativity and diversity of perspective.
-(Shocker.)
-Then, in order to solve the "pipeline problem," the tech industry looks to our education system for a sustainable solution.
-The irony of this makes me stop in my tracks, furrow my brow, roll my eyes, and mumble, "What the fuck." on the regular.
+Oftentimes students are so overwhelmed by the professional and societal pressure of going to the right school, doing the right things, taking the right classes so they can find the right job that they are mentally and emotionally incapable of looking to their own unique experience, identifying meaningful problems, and taking action towards relevant (rather than right) solutions.

 We rarely consider that the "right" answer might be to simply ask ourselves if we are even solving the "right" problems.
 I am certain that our diversity problem will not be solved through a single gender approach to an engineering-focused education.
 I am confident that our education problems will not be solved by making a greater commitment to the right answers.
 And I am convinced that the best and brightest solutions will not come from the usual and expected places.